SiddeshKhandekar/VEDHARPAN___Real-Time-3D-Spatial-Tracking-Depth-Overlay/README.md

 VEDHARPAN is an exploration into real-time computer vision, mathematical coordinate mapping, and UI rendering.
 The goal is to detect a user's physical proximity and hand movements in 3D space $(x, y, z)$ and cast a dynamic, interactive "shadow" directly onto the desktop monitor that scales, blurs, and shifts in real time as you move closer or further from the screen.

+## Why this Name?
+Vedharpan combines Vedha (precision) and Darpan (mirror).
+True to its name, this advanced application acts as a 'Mirror of Precision' using camera tracking to capture real-world objects and shapes, instantly reflecting their exact forms and shadows into the digital model with flawless accuracy.

 ---

 ## 🧠 System Architecture & Engineering Goals